Calvineries/Gmod-Nexus-External-ESP/README.md

 # Gmod-Nexus-External-ESP V2

 ## About
-Nexus is an open-source Python external ESP, triggerbot and bhop compiled with PyInstaller **for GMOD x64**.
+Nexus is an open-source Python external ESP **for GMOD x64**.
+Other minor features are also included like a triggerbot, and a bhop.

 It's an external: nothing is injected, no lua function are used.
 In the [GLua programming language](https://wiki.facepunch.com/gmod/), there is no way to know if a player is using software that is reading the game's memory.